alvinkenyagah/WSL-DESKTOP-ENVIROMENT/README.md

 ## WSL-DESKTOP-ENVIROMENT

-## How to set up a desktop enviroment on your WSL.
+## How to set up a desktop enviroment on Ubuntu WSL.

 <ol>
 <li>